bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/03_Tracing/07_User_events.rst

     * ``$HOME/.COMPSs/<JOB_ID>/trace`` if using ``enqueue_compss``.

-Now it is time to modify the ``.pcf`` file including the folling text at the end of the file with your favourite text editor:
+Now it is time to modify the ``.pcf`` file including the following text at the end of the file with your favorite text editor:

 .. code-block:: text